http4s/http4s/docs/src/hugo/content/adopters.md

 : Has about 10 services in production at thousands of requests per second.

 [Verizon](http://www.verizon.com)
-: Uses https extensively in its internal services and [open source projects](http://verizon.github.io).
+: Uses http4s extensively in its internal services and [open source projects](http://verizon.github.io).

 ## Open Source